 Are you allowing volunteers?

 Yes!
 Volunteer opportunities are available now.
 Interested in becoming a volunteer?
 You will fill out a volunteer application and then you will be sent the sign up once your application is approved.
-Please give two to three business days for your application to be approved. *Note: COVID Vaccinations are required.
+Please give two to three business days for your application to be approved. *Note: COVID Vaccinations are not required, but strongly suggested.

 Are masks required?

 Masks are not required for volunteers at this time.
 But if you feel more comfortable wearing one, please do!

 What is the minimum age to volunteer?